lxvm/AutoBZ.jl/paper/paper.md

 SymmetryReduceBZ.jl [@jorgensenGeneralAlgorithmCalculating2022a]
 to optimize our integration using the symmetry group of a lattice, including an implementation of a symmetric Monkhorst-Pack grid using the algorithm in Ref.
-[@hartRobustAlgorithmKpoint2019].
-Another feature we provide is a calculation of the electron density that can easily be combined with NonlinearSolve.jl [@pal2024nonlinearsolve] as a chemical potential finder.
+[@hartRobustAlgorithmKpoint2019], as well as a routine to calculate the electron density that can easily be combined with NonlinearSolve.jl [@pal2024nonlinearsolve] as a chemical potential finder.
-AutoBZ.jl can also be called from MATLAB and Python and it has file-based interfaces to read Wannier90 Hamiltonians and frequency-dependent self-energy data.
+AutoBZ.jl can be called from MATLAB and Python and it has file-based interfaces to read output from the Wannier90 code such as the Hamiltonian and the position operator matrix elements, as well as frequency-dependent self-energy data, that is either phenomenological or calculated within a many-body framework.
 The benefits of this modular design are that contributing new algorithms and problem types to the code base is simplified with well-documented APIs and that our package's intentional interoperatibility enables its use as a scripting tool for many interesting research problems.